 Motivation in the Workplace

 We used this story because it demonstrates the leadership quality of seeing the bigger picture.
-The third stonecutter saw his job in the context of something much bigger.
-He alone saw that he was helping to create something.
+The third stone cutter saw his job in the context of something much bigger.
+He alone saw that he was do more than just earning money.
+He was helping to create something.

-Of course, that’s all well and good if you’re part of creating something rare, great and noble.
+Of course that’s all well and good if you’re part of creating something rare, great and noble.
 What though, if you’re not building a cathedral?
-What if you’re cleaning floors, or sweeping streets, or serving at a checkout?
+What if you’re doing something worthwhile but not working on grand projects?
+Like cleaning floors, or sweeping streets, or serving at a checkout?
 Or, for that matter, sat at a desk typing on a computer!
 What then is your motivation in the workplace?

 Professor Martin Seligman told a wonderful story.
 He recounted visiting a good friend in hospital when an orderly came into the room.